 There are many face masks on the market and the level of protection is variable.
 In conventional masks, this largely depends upon the level of filtration which the masks offer and is essentially a measure of what size particles are filtered.

-The OmniProtect mask not only contains filtration material, but both the inner and outer layers are treated with unique, patented technology which has been scientifically proven to destroy viruses and bacteria that may come in to contact with the surface of the mask, including SARS-CoV-2; the virus that causes Coronavirus.
+The OmniProtect mask not only contains filtration material, with a bacterial filtration efficiency of >98%, but its outer and filtration layers are treated with unique, patented technology which has been scientifically proven to destroy viruses and bacteria that may come in to contact with the surface of the mask, including SARS-CoV-2; the virus that causes Coronavirus.

 5. Myth: My face mask protects me from other people

 Wrong: Conventional face masks are designed to protect others from any bacteria or viruses exhaled by the wearer.
 In contrast, the protection offered by the OmniProtect face mask is two-fold: 1) If the wearer came into contact with an individual who had Coronavirus, the mask would prevent the virus from reaching them, 2) If the wearer had Coronavirus, the treatment on the fabric would destroy >99.9% of the exhaled virus, protecting whoever they came into contact with.

 6. Myth: I don’t have to wash my hands as much or social distance if I wear a face mask

 Wearing a face mask is one step of many that needs to be taken in order to reduce the spread of Coronavirus.
 It should be used in conjunction with hand washing and social distancing.